-Some intake forms are way over the top, if you ask me!
+Some intake forms are a bit over the top, from my perspective

-But I have tell you, for me, as someone who lives in Thailand, some of those forms are a little scary.
-I have seen 5 page long intake forms with personal information, massage related questions, medical history, liability release forms, informed consent, wavers, acknowledgements, heavy legal language, etc.
+I have seen 5-page long intake forms with personal information, massage-related questions, medical history, liability release forms, informed consent, waivers, acknowledgments, heavy legal language, etc.

-Clearly some lawyer drew that thing up to scare the living daylights out of me.
+Clearly, some lawyer drew that form up to scare the living daylights out of me.
 I thought I was going to get a wonderful massage in a peaceful holistic environment, but now I have to sign a form that I won’t sue my therapist if she accidentally kills me with her massage.

-Sometimes I wonder if they couldn’t make those intake forms a little more friendly and use language that I can actually understand without needing a legal expert to translate it for me.
+Sometimes I wonder if they couldn’t make those intake forms a little more friendly and use language that is easy to understand without needing a legal expert to translate it for me.

 Why intake forms don’t work well in Thailand